wwwggxk/wwwggxk.github.com/README.md

-# wungqiang.github.com
+# wwwggxk.github.io

-what I see is what I get
+what i see is what i get